Simon Oberrauner near the Tre Cime di Lavaredo peaks in the Dolomites

 Spirit of Adventure

 Red Bull X-Alps is the world’s toughest adventure race.
-It’s a fiercely contested battle across the Alps lasting almost two weeks in which around 30 athletes run, hike and fly by paraglider up to 150km a day passing set Turnpoints positioned across iconic mountains and famous resorts.
-With athletes often hiking up to 4,000m of vertical ascent a day and running as much as 100km on foot, it’s not only an incredible test of physical endurance but it has become recognized as the supreme test for the world’s best hike-and-fly athletes.
+It’s a fiercely contested battle across the Alps lasting almost two weeks in which around 35 athletes run, hike and fly by paraglider up to 150km a day passing set Turnpoints positioned across the highest and most iconic mountains of the Alps as well as in famous resorts.
+With athletes often hiking up to 4,000m of vertical ascent each day and running as much as 100km on foot, it’s not only an incredible test of physical endurance but also of flying skill.

 Red Bull X-Alps is only open to the world’s best paraglider pilots and adventure athletes, but uniquely it is a race where men and women compete equally.
-The race was founded in 2003 by the late adventurer Hannes Arch and has taken place every two years since then.
-The 2023 edition therefore marked the 20th anniversary of the iconic race.
+Red Bull X-Alps was founded in 2003 by the late adventurer Hannes Arch and Ulrich Grill, race organizer, and has taken place every two years since then.
+For 20 years, the race had always been won by Swiss athletes, led by Christian “Chrigel” Maurer, as who claimed eight victories.
+This made the 2025 edition particularly memorable, as Italy’s Aaron Durogati emerged victorious after a fierce battle to the finish.

 The Concept: From Dawn till Dusk